What is Knee Arthritis?

 When it comes to stiffness, swelling, and clicking, you’ll find the symptoms a bit easier to predict.
 Stiffness is very common in the early morning or after periods of inactivity.
 With swelling, your knee joint will look puffy and become sensitive to touch.
 If you move your knee, you sometimes may hear clicking or cracking noises.

-If rest and over-the-counter medication are not helping with your knee pain, it is time to book a doctor’s appointment.
+If rest and over-the-counter medication are not helping with your pain, it is time to book a doctor’s appointment.
 Think that it may be an emergency?
 Here are a few signs that you need to seek urgent care.

 - Visible deformity